 Where we stayed: Hilton Stockholm Slussen (had to take a taxi from train station, but walking distance to Gamla Stan and ferry to Djurgården.
 We had adjoining rooms with beautiful views of the city.

-If you want to see our full Stockholm review, you can find it here: Stockholm with Kids
+If you want to see other things to do in Sweden, you can find it here: Stockholm with Kids

 Travel to Copenhagen with kids

-There is so much to see and do in Copenhagen you will want to invest in a Copenhagen Card the second you step off the train.
+There are so many things to do in Copenhagen you will want to invest in a Copenhagen Card the second you step off the train.
 Available on-line and at every information desk, the card allows for free admission to 72 museums in and around Copenhagen, free transportation by bus, train, metro, and canal boat (highly recommend), discounts on restaurants and other attractions, and free travel for two children 10 and under.
 The cost varies depending on how long you plan to visit the city (24 hour, 48 hour, etc.), but it is worth every penny.
 If your not sure how to spend your time in Copenhagen, the card can certainly give you some direction.

 We used the card to visit Frederiksborg Slot, a 40 minute train ride from Copenhagen in the town of Hillerød.
 The card covered transportation to the castle from the city as well as a ferry ride around the lake on the Frederiksborg property.
 It did not cover admission to the castle.

-There was a lot our kids loved about Copenhagen, so you’ll want to read about everything else in this Copenhagen post.
+There was a lot our kids loved about Copenhagen, so don’t miss our choices for the best things to do in Copenhagen.

 Where to stay in Copenhagen: We rented an apartment just off the Strøget via HomeAway.
 Unfortunately, that same unit is no longer renting, but you can find others here.